oar-team/batsim/docs/input-workload.rst

 - ``type``: The type of profile (string).
 If the profile is executed by Batsim, Batsim must know the profile type.
 See `Profile types overview`_ for an overview of the profile types whose execution is directly supported by Batsim.

+Some optional fields are used by Batsim.

+- ``ret``: The profile execution return code (integer) in case of success (execution finished *normally*, i.e., without reaching the job's walltime and without being killed by the scheduler).
+Default value is 0, meaning success.
+Overriding this value can be useful if the job is supposed to fail even when it finishes *normally*, for example to model that the user gave an invalid application execution script.
+Non-zero return codes will translate into non-success in the :ref:`output_jobs` output file.

 Other fields may be used by Batsim depending of the profile type.

 **Users can define any other field as they desire.**